 This feedback is a significant time saver for users, as we notify them if their ads will be blocked by Chrome ahead of time.

-Also, ViralGains Odyssey™ will convert certain media types to Click-to-Play whenever possible to avoid the ad being blocked by Chrome but we highly recommend reducing your file size to not trigger Chrome Heavy Ads.
+Also, ViralGains Odyssey™ users will have the option to convert video ads to Click-to-Play whenever possible to avoid the ad being blocked by Chrome but we highly recommend reducing your file size to not trigger Chrome Heavy Ads.